h1ddenpr0cess20/infinigpt-matrix/README.md

 Also available for IRC at [infinigpt-irc](https://github.com/h1ddenpr0cess20/infinigpt-irc/)

-Now with Ollama support and model switching.
+Now with Grok and Ollama support, and model switching.

 ## Setup